firebud2/staff-docs/teams-and-roles.md

 - **Very Important Person**, a person of importance (such as an ex-staff member.

+- **Premium Member**, someone who has purchases or subscribed for a premium membership on our services.

+- **Sponsor**, a person or organization who has sponsored the project.

 - **Affiliate**, a person or organization officially partnered with TCDX.